sgaudart/centreon_translate_commands/README.md

 # centreon_translate_commands

-[CENTREON REQUIRED] translate command for each service and store this into the comment's field
+This script translate for each service the command used.
+The command is written in the field comment of each service.